makuhs/StateFairMN/README.md

 ---
 ### Overview

-This repository contains two attendance-based datasets I compiled to build some static figures and an iteractive/animated plot.
+This repository contains two attendance-based datasets compiled to build some static figures and an iteractive/animated plot.
 Datasets were last updated September 4th, 2024.
 I will try to make sure they get updated post-fair in 2025.

 The Minnesota State Fair is one of the largest and highest-attended fairs in the nation with well over 2 million visitors across 12 days.
 You can learn more about the 'Great Minnesota Get Together' [here](https://en.wikipedia.org/wiki/Minnesota_State_Fair)